Struggling during the holidays

-After Heather left her abuser, she felt sad, depressed, and unsure about her future.
+After Heather left her abusive partner, she felt sad, depressed, and unsure about her future.
 She also struggled with the challenges of being a single parent and the costs of building a new life.

 “The holidays are usually full of joy and love and happiness, but inside I felt I had little of these things.
-The idea of giving my children the happy holiday experience seemed daunting and I even considered skipping Christmas altogether.”
+The idea of giving my children a happy holiday experience seemed daunting, and I even considered skipping Christmas altogether.”

 “I left LifeWire that day with something more than just gifts for my children, I left with hope.
 That Christmas turned out to be amazing!
-It was our first abuse-free Christmas and it was full of the girls’ laughter and smiles.”
+It was our first abuse-free Christmas, and it was full of the girls’ laughter and smiles.”

 Everyone’s experiences and history with the holidays is unique.
 You can help survivors by following their lead.
 If they’re having a difficult time and don’t feel like celebrating, tell them you’re there to listen and support them.
 You can also refer to them LifeWire’s 24-hour helpline.
 If a survivor wants to gush about everything they will be doing with their family and kids, great, celebrate that with them.